ixink/iximulti/README.md

 python3 multi.py
 -----------------------------

 [Note: Do not use root to Run the program.
-If you run with root it may outout error.
+If you run with root it may output error.
 Thanks]
 -------------------------------
 Coded by ixink